ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

 Documentation
 -------------
-Documentation for a PyAnsys library is generated from three sources:
+The source and content for documentation varies from project to project.
+For a PyAnsys library, documentation is generated from three sources:

 - Docstrings from the library's classes, functions, and modules using `sphinx.ext.autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_.